FITP XXVII Speakers Biographies

 works in food retail.
 She has cooked professionally and catered, as well as volunteering to cook for several Richard the Third society events and 36 years within the Society for Creative Anachronism.
 The kitchen is one of her favourite places to be.
 Reading books is one of the few things that is right up there with it.
 So cooking history combines both loves.

-Session: Food and ambiance, translating the medieval feast to the modern table
+Sessions: Food and ambience, translating the medieval feast to the modern table Let's talk food

 is The Chain Mail Guy; he has been selling finished chain mail, knitting rings, and offering chain mail workshops since 1996.
 He published Chain Mail Basics in 1996 when he realized there was no formal lanuguage to describe knitting patterns to other people, similar to crochet or yarn knitting.
 His work can be found at various fairs in Southwestern Ontario including the Fergus Highland Games and the Royal Medieval Faire in Waterloo, and on his website at www.chainmailguy.com